RULE NO. 4: Definitions

 and the defensive team may not be granted a timeout.
 Play shall be resumed at the point of

 (1) Suspension of play for a player bleeding.
 See Comments on the Rules—N.

 (2) Seriously-injured player.
 Player must be removed and opponent is permitted one

-Section XIV—Point of Interruption
+Section XV—Point of Interruption

 The Point of Interruption is where the ball is located when the whistle sounds.

-Section XV—Team Control
+Section XVI—Team Control

 A team is in control when a player is holding, dribbling or passing the ball.
 Team

 control ends when the defensive team deflects the ball or there is a field goal attempt.